Short URL for this page:

 Brig.‑General Charles P. Stone was born, Sep.
 30, 1824, at Greenfield, Mas.
 He was descended from a Puritan line of ancestors who had taken part in every war in which the American people had been engaged, and hence by heredity he was a soldier.

 With a good elementary education he entered the Military Academy, from which he was graduated, July 1, 1845, and promoted to the Ordnance Corps, being assigned to duty at his Alma Mater as Assistant Professor of History, Geography, and Ethics.
 At his own request he was relieved from this detail, Jan.
 13, 1846, wishing to be engaged in his proper professional duties and fitted for the anticipated War with Mexico.
-After a short service at Watervliet Arsenal, he went to Fort Monroe as assistant to Captain Indicates a West Point graduate and gives his Class.Huger, whom he soon followed to Vera Cruz, where he was attached to the only siege battery used in the Mexican War.
+After a short service at Watervliet Arsenal, he went to Fort Monroe as assistant to Captain Indicates a West Point graduate, Class of 1825: a link to his biographical entry in Cullum's Register.Huger, whom he soon followed to Vera Cruz, where he was attached to the only siege battery used in the Mexican War.
 By efficient service with this battery, and also on the Staff of General Scott, whom he accompanied in his campaign, he won for himself the confidence of his chief, and a brevet for each of the battles of Molino del Rey and Chapultepec.

 While in Mexico he made the ascent of Popocatepetl, and planted, at the risk of his life, the American flag on the very summit of volcano.
 His description of this daring feat he gave in person, some years later, to Humboldt, who bestowed much attention upon him while in Berlin, even securing for him a special invitation to dine with the King of Prussia.